 → Higher fees.
 Make no mistake about it, these higher-touch products come at a higher cost.
 Quite often, target date funds can charge higher fees than mutual funds because they pass through not only the underlying mutual funds’ fees, but also their own management fees.
 Some target date funds come with over 0.80% of annual fees based on the numbers shown above.
 These fees can compound and make it harder to learn how to build wealth.

 Personally, I am delighted to see many companies offer default investments into target date funds.
 If an employee never logs into the account once after being hired, these investments are deemed more suitable than purely company stock or equity mutual funds.

 This is because the employee may have different risk preferences depending on where they are on their journey toward retirement.
 For example, defaulting a 22-year old employee into an total market fund like VTI or VTSAX is suitable, whereas a new 60-year old employee likely would not make the same decision.

 When learning how to start investing money early in a career, these mistakes can be forgivable.
 When retirement is just around the corner, this requires more suitable financial planning.

 Target date funds remove this concern if employers default their employees into these funds.

 It is important to be mindful of the risks posed by markets, independent of the investments held in your account.
-The only truly risk-free investments are insured savings account deposits or Treasury bonds and notes.
+The only truly risk-free investments are insured savings accounts, certificates of deposit or Treasury bonds and notes.